14 Neighbor Gifts that Won't Stress You Out

 That’s right, our #1 neighbor gift idea is No Gifts.
-As fun as it is to give and receive Christmas gifts from neighbors, we wanted our #1 idea to be one that truly encompasses the true meaning of the Christmas spirit.
-This idea could take a little planning on your part, but the rewards could be the greatest.
+As fun as it is to give and receive Christmas gifts from neighbors, we wanted our #1 idea to be one that truly encompasses the Christmas spirit.
+This idea could take a little planning on your part, but the rewards are well worth it.

 Instead of giving neighbor Christmas gifts, agree as a neighborhood not to.
 Use all of the money that would have been spent on each other towards a charitable cause.

 Here is an example of a possible invitation for a neighborhood caroling night:

 Use that money to fill your shopping cart